-Combs is a blue-collar town, with 54.55% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Combs, you'll notice that it is more blue-collar than most other communities in America.
+54.55% of Combs’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Combs is a town of transportation and shipping workers, sales and office workers, and production and manufacturing workers.
 There are especially a lot of people living in Combs who work in sales jobs (45.45%), office and administrative support (0.00%), and personal care services (0.00%).

 The per capita income in Combs in 2022 was $22,512, which is lower middle income relative to Kentucky, and low income relative to the rest of the US.
 This equates to an annual income of $90,048 for a family of four.